elastic/elasticsearch-py/docs/sphinx/index.rst

 -------------

-Language clients are forward compatible; meaning that clients support communicating with greater minor versions of Elasticsearch.

-Elastic language clients are also backwards compatible with lesser supported minor Elasticsearch versions.
+Language clients are forward compatible; meaning that clients support communicating with greater or equal minor versions of Elasticsearch.
+Elasticsearch language clients are only backwards compatible with default distributions and without guarantees made.

 If you have a need to have multiple versions installed at the same time older versions are also released as ``elasticsearch2``, ``elasticsearch5`` and ``elasticsearch6``.